semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 However, a question might have come to your mind: **How to manage relations between documents?**

 In this chapter, I will go through the main principles of indexing more complex documents, and how to define the relations that bind them together.
-Also, I will introduce you with the **nested types** of Elasticsearch, and how to index non-flat data.
+Also, I will introduce you to the **nested types** of Elasticsearch, and how to index non-flat data.

 ## Nested types

 The definition of the *nested type* is quite simple: It is an **array of objects** that lives inside a document.

 As you know, Elasticsearch works on top of Apache Lucene.
-Yet, Apache Lucene doesn't know anything about inner objects, so that the job of Elasticsearch is to flatten them.
+Yet, Apache Lucene doesn't know anything about objects that live in other objects, so that the job of Elasticsearch is to flatten them.

 In other words, if you try to index a document that contains an array of objects, by default, each field of each object of the array will be inserted in a field in your top document that contains an array of each value that correspond to this field's name in the objects of the array.
 Is that clear?
 I think it is not.
 Let me give you an example:

-Let's assume that our *character* type documents have a field, named `weapons` that contains an array of objects, each of them would be a weapon, as following:
+Let's assume that our `character` type documents have a field, named `weapons` that contains an array of objects, each of them would be a weapon, as following:

 {% highlight json %}
 {
-    "_id": "Arya Stark"
+    "_id": "Arya Stark",
     "house": "Stark",
     "gender": "female",
     "age":17,